Divyadharshinee/HTML-Projects/README.md

 # HTML Projects – Event Page & EMC Webpage

 Welcome to the **HTML Projects** repository! 🎉
-This repository contains two complete HTML projects designed to help you understand the fundamentals of HTML step by step.
+This repository contains two complete HTML projects designed to help to understand the fundamentals of HTML step by step.
 Both projects will give you hands-on practice with essential HTML elements and page structuring.

 ---

-## 📌 Project 1: Event Page (`event_page/`)
+## 📌 Project 1: Event Page:

 In the first project, I built an **Event Page** that covers the basic and most commonly used HTML components.
 You will learn how to use: